-The safety laser scanner has the following options for the restart interlock behavior for the OSSD pair:
+The safety laser scanner has the following options for the restart behavior of the OSSD pair (see "Restart interlock", page 57):

-- Instant restart without restart interlock: if there is no longer an object in the protective field, the safety laser scanner immediately switches the OSSDs to the ON state. - Automatic restart after ...: if there is no longer an object in the protective field, the safety laser scanner switches the OSSDs to the ON state after the configured delay.
+- Instant restart without restart interlock: if there is no longer an object in the protective field, the safety laser scanner immediately switches the OSSDs to the ON - Restart interlock, reset required: if the operator activates the restart or reset control switch, the safety laser scanner switches the OSSDs to the ON state. - Automatic restart after ...: if there is no longer an object in the protective field, the safety laser scanner switches the OSSDs to the ON state after the configured delay.